+Institute fellows will be selected by a committee of executive staff from foundations around the country.
 The committee will review all nominations and select up to 20 fellows to participate in the program.
-GIH will notify nominees of the committee's decisions by June10, 2012.
+GIH will notify nominees of the committee's decisions no later than July 11, 2014.
 Decisions of the selection committee are final.